Jamestown Church: Inside the churches

-In July 2015, the remains of four early colonists were identified by the Jamestown Rediscovery/Smithsonian team in the chancel area of the second church.
+In July 2015, the remains of four early figures of the colony were identified by the Jamestown Rediscovery/Smithsonian team in the chancel area of the second church.
 The four have been tentatively identified as Rev. Robert Hunt (thought to be the first Anglican minister in the Americas); Capt.
 Gabriel Archer; Sir Ferdinando Wainman (the first English knight to be buried in America); and Capt.
 William West.
 West and Wainman were both nephews of Thomas West, Lord De La Warr, the colonial governor of Virginia at the time of their deaths.

 Originally located in the chancel of the third church was the "Knight's Tombstone", a ledger stone of Belgian black limestone, which had brass inlays including the figure of a knight.
 The associated burial is believed to be that of either Lord De La Warr or George Yeardley, his successor as governor.
 The case for it belonging to Yeardley is reinforced by the will of Adam Thorowgood, a relative of Yeardley, who stated in his 1680 will that he would like to have a tombstone of marble with the coat of arms of Sir George Yeardley and himself, with the same inscription as on the Knight's Tomb.